3DPrintings

 4. Mould Making and Tooling:

 Hybrid manufacturing enables the rapid fabrication of moulds and tooling with complex geometries and internal features.
-3D printing is used to build the primary structure of the mould, while CNC machining is employed for precise finishing and surface texture.
+This printing is used to build the primary structure of the mould, while CNC is employed for precise finishing and surface texture.
 This reduces lead times for mould production, enhances design flexibility, and improves the quality of injection-moulded parts.

 5. Defence and Military Applications: